 - 1. Your compost bin or heap should be on soil, not concrete, so it drains well and the worms and bacteria can enter the bin to decompose the waste. - 2.
-All compost bins or heaps need a balance of materials that: - Are high in nitrogen, such as blood and bone, Dynamic Lifter or chook manure - · Contain carbon, such as dried leaves or shredded newspapers - Contain both carbon and nitrogen, such as kitchen scraps, pea straw and green garden prunings.
+All compost bins or heaps need a balance of materials that: - Are high in nitrogen, such as blood and bone, Dynamic Lifter or chicken manure - Contain carbon, such as dried leaves or shredded newspapers - Contain both carbon and nitrogen, such as kitchen scraps, pea straw and green garden prunings

-- 3. In addition, the compost heap or bin needs: - Water, but only enough so that the contents are moist but not wet - Oxygen, from air, added by regularly turning over the contents of the heap - Warmth, by putting it in a sunny place - Easy access. - Hot (fast) compost takes 3-6 months you need a recipe and to turn the compost every day.
-Cold (slow) compost takes 6-12 months - just keep adding waste, especially kitchen scraps. - 5.
-Compost bins can be purchased from Council's Transfer Station.
+- 3. In addition, the compost heap or bin needs: - Water, but only enough so that the contents are moist but not wet - Oxygen, added by regularly turning over the contents of the heap - Warmth, by putting it in a sunny place - Easy access - 4.
+Hot (fast) compost takes 3-6 months you need a recipe and to turn the compost every day.
+Cold (slow) compost takes 6-12 months just keep adding waste, especially kitchen scraps. - 5.
+Compost bins can be purchased by contacting Council on 9249 4000 or Customer Service Centres.